blitz-js/drafts/003_blitz_file_structure.md

 Asynchronous background job processing is TBD, but processing logic will live here.

-#### `layouts`

-Contains top level layout components.
-These will typically define your app shell and top level navigation menus.
-Details surrounding these are TBD.

 #### `routes`

-This directory is optional.
-While you can place any route files here, we recommend placing route files inside `app`.
+The top level `routes` folder and all nested `routes` folders inside `app` are merged together at build time.
+The build will fail if the same route is defined in two places.
+The Blitz CLI will have routes command to easily see all your app routes at once, including your queries and mutations.

+- This top level routes directory is optional.
-This has the same semantics as the Next.js `pages` folder, just with a better name.
+- Has the same semantics as the Next.js `pages` folder.
 All files in here are mapped to the url corresponding to their file paths.

-Files in `routes/api` are exposed as API endpoints.
+- Files in `routes/api` are exposed as API endpoints.
+- While you can place any route files here, we recommend placing route files inside `app`.
+But if you want, you can instead place all your route files in this top level folders instead of being spread out in various directories inside `app`

 #### `public`